Skip to main content

 Photo by Innerbody Research

-Take Nutrafol and Hers, two of the leading health and wellness brands on the market.
-While one is a supplement company and the other is a telehealth platform, they converge in that they both offer potentially effective treatments for hair loss.
-To be sure, Hers’ focus on prescription medications means its products have a greater magnitude of scientific support than any supplement, so it gives you better odds of seeing the desired results.
-But a supplemental approach has its merits, especially for people who can’t tolerate prescriptions or prefer botanicals to lab-derived drugs.
+But you have solutions at your disposal.
+Take Nutrafol and Hers, two leading health and wellness brands.
+While one is a supplement company, and the other is a telehealth platform, their common denominator is that they both offer hair loss treatments.
+Hers’ focus on prescription medications may mean its products have stronger scientific support, but Nutrafol’s supplemental approach has its merits, especially for people who can’t tolerate prescriptions or prefer botanicals to lab-derived drugs.

 With all that in mind, let’s see how Nutrafol and Hers compare.